mikeage/whatsrunning/README.md

 # Show exposed ports from all docker containers

-Running this Flask application will serve a webpage showing all exposed TCP ports from all running docker containers, with hyperlinks to connect to them via HTTP.
+Running this Flask application will serve a webpage showing all exposed TCP ports from all running docker containers, with hyperlinks to connect to them via HTTP/HTTPS.

 I use this as a form of automatically updating home lab dashboard, so I can quickly connect to anything I'm running.